isomerpages/imda-tradetrust/_solution/How It Works.md

 one party to another;&nbsp;for example Electronic Transferable Records (ETRs) such as electronic bills of lading and warehouse receipts that entitle the holder to claim the performance of an obligation or ownership.</p>
-<p>These TradeTrust-enabled electronic documents are functional equivalent
+<p>These TradeTrust-enabled electronic documents are functional equivalents
-to their paper-based version.
-They are saved as TradeTrust (.tt) files containing the data, which can be easily transmitted to stakeholders across the supply chain over your existing business/IT system via email, FTP, portal uploads/downloads, and legacy EDI systems etc. There is no restriction on the use of data format or standard.
-You can also save the documents in pdf format with QR code.</p>
+to their paper-based versions.
+They are saved as TradeTrust (.tt) files containing the data, which can be easily transmitted to stakeholders across the supply chain over your existing business/IT system via email, FTP, portal uploads/downloads, and legacy EDI systems etc. There are no restrictions on the use of data formats or standards.
+You can also save the documents in pdf format with a QR code.</p>
-<p>TradeTrust leverages the strength of immutability and security of blockchain,
+<p>TradeTrust leverages the strength of immutability and security of blockchains,
-Smart Contracts and Non-Fungible Tokens (NFTs) to :</p>
+Smart Contracts and Non-Fungible Tokens (NFTs) to:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Demonstrate provenance and integrity, essential for document legitimacy</p>
 </li>
 <li>
 <p>Present title ownership and enable transfers from one party to the next,
-and ensure singularity meaning unique original copy of electronic document using NFTs</p>
+and ensure singularity, meaning the unique original copy of the electronic document, using NFTs</p>
 </li>
 <li>
 <p>Enforce exclusive control (i.e. possessing that Title Document) through
-Smart Contract</p>
+Smart Contracts</p>
 </li>
 </ul>
 <p>When you or your trading parties access the .tt file in any TradeTrust-enabled